 The SI (SportIdent) system is a sophisticated timing system.
 Each competitor carries a 'dibber' which contains a small memory device.
-That memory holds a unique serial number together with store to record the controls visited.
-Each control station contains a precision electronic clock and an electronic circuit to communicate with the competitor's dibber.
-When the competitor inserts their dibber into the control station the control station wakes up and sends power to the dibber unit.
-This allows the control station to send its number and the current time to the dibber and get the dibber's serial number from the dibber.
+That memory holds a unique serial number together with a list of the controls visited and the time of that visit.